 We ship many orders to New Zealand, and the vast majority of our orders arrive without any problem.
 Medsafe has scheduled most racetams (which includes noopept) and Customs does occasionally stop shipments and request a signature from a GP for the product.
 What we have found is that most customers have no issue with this as the process is far simpler than what is required in Australia with Customs providing the paperwork and only a signature being generally required.

 Countries with Few Issues to Date

-This list includes Switzerland, New Zealand, and Singapore.
+This list includes Switzerland, France, and Singapore.
 Of those, France is the one to keep an eye on as the importation ease appears to be associated with softer customs enforcement relative to the rest of the EU than a more favorable legal framework (as appears to be the case with Switzerland and Singapore).
 France generally has few issues with products entering the country, but Customs does impose duties on higher value orders; we have not yet seen a consistent cutoff point, but most shipments above USD200 in value are getting assessed – as a result we have had to cap order values for credit card orders.

 There are other locations with few problems to date, but also very limited order history.